 Lawn Weed Identification

 One of the best ways to identify lawn weeds is by looking closely at the soil in your landscape.
-Many common lawn weeds can be found growing in certain types of soil.
-In addition to the soil, weeds are commonly identified by their appearance.
-Some of the most common lawn weeds include:
+Many common lawn weeds can be found growing in certain types of soil, making this an excellent way to identify specific types you may have growing in your landscape.
+Here are some of the most commonly seen weeds:

 Dandelions: Dandelions are well known in many lawns and gardens– their fuzzy yellow blooms popping up nearly anywhere.
 While their deep taproots make them difficult to control, they generally spread through their easily recognized white, fluffy seedheads.